Text Link

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Suspendisse varius enim in eros elementum tristique.
 Duis cursus, mi quis viverra ornare, eros dolor interdum nulla, ut commodo diam libero vitae erat.
 Aenean faucibus nibh et justo cursus id rutrum lorem imperdiet.
 Nunc ut sem vitae risus tristique posuere.

-Eating disorders like binge eating disorder, atypical anorexia nervosa, and bulimia nervosa often co-occur with substance use disorders.
-These conditions, when they occur on their own, can cause significant impairment in many aspects of a person’s life—and when they occur together, the physical, mental, and social consequences are often compounded.
+Eating disorders like binge eating disorder (BED), atypical anorexia nervosa (AAN), and bulimia nervosa (BN) often co-occur with substance use disorders.
+When they occur independently, these conditions can cause significant impairment in a person’s life.
+But when they occur together, the physical, mental, and social consequences are often compounded.

-Having a substance addiction can complicate eating disorder treatment outcomes and vice versa, which is why it’s essential that individuals receive comprehensive treatment that addresses both conditions.
+Having a substance addiction can complicate eating disorder treatment outcomes and vice versa, which is why it’s essential that individuals receive comprehensive treatment to address both conditions.

 6